 Mai Thon is an island just to the east of the bay of Chalong at the south of Phuket.
 It is reportedly owned by one of the princesses of Thailand.

 In 2014 a community group released a lot of breeding pairs of harlequin shrimp and bamboo sharks around the island in an effort to entice divers there.
-To this point there has not been much feedback in the success of the project.

 On the western side of the island is a rocky outcrop following the island and the rockets and reef run down to about 18 metres.
-It is possible better than the eastern side however it is a long way off being as good as the main scuba diving sites in the area.
-There is little chance that it will become a serious scuba diving destination any time soon.

-Depth: 2m – 18m Difficulty: ✩ Marine life: ✩ Coral: ✩ Currents: ✩✩
+Depth: 2m – 18m Difficulty: ✩ Marine life: ✩✩ Coral: ✩✩ Currents: ✩✩